Why AI Adoption Stalls — And the Waves Model That Breaks Through It

 In our engagements, the typical archetype mix in a stalled programme is roughly 30% Untrained, 30% Overloaded, 15% Inert, 5–10% Sceptic, and 15–20% Quiet Refuser.
 Yours will differ.
 Find out before you intervene.

-The Waves Model: adoption is a campaign, not a launch
+Adoption is a campaign, not a launch

-The mental model we use with clients is simple: each wave raises the adoption floor.
+Each wave raises the adoption floor.
 The waves don’t stop.
 Over time, the only viable path is to be on board.

 The first wave gets the enthusiasts.
 The second wave converts the curious-but-passive.
 The third wave pulls in the busy and the inert.
 The fourth narrows the room available to the sceptics and quiet refusers.
 By wave five or six, opting out becomes a deliberate, visible, professionally costly choice — and the small remaining group either converts or self-selects out of the organisation.

-This is how Shopify did it.
 Tobi Lütke’s April 2025 internal memo wasn’t a starting gun — it was several waves in.
 He layered: AI as a baseline expectation → AI usage in performance reviews → managers must demonstrate why AI cannot do the job before approving new hires.
 Each wave compressed the room to ignore the previous one.

 The mistake clients make is running one strong wave, declaring victory, and going quiet.
 Adoption then reverts.
 The behaviour you want is planned, scheduled, named waves — six to twelve months published on the company calendar so the team understands this is the new operating cadence, not a temporary push.

-The intervention toolkit: 21 plays in five categories
+21 plays in five categories

 Raise the Floor (mandate-led)